 Countess of Wessex’s String Orchestra played the music for the night.

 Before the banquet, every attendee receives notes about where they will be sitting.
-In order to avoid uncomfortable situations and to ensure all are included in the conversation, one speaks to the person on the left for the first course, changing to the right for the second, and alternating for remaining courses.
+In order to avoid uncomfortable situations and to ensure all are included in the conversation, one speaks to the person on the left for the first course, changing to the right for the second, and alternating for the remaining courses.

-Since the announcement of US state visit, the presence of Catherine and William was widely speculated.
+Since the announcement of the US state visit, the presence of Catherine and William was widely speculated.
 But as the Cambridge kids are on school break and I believe the family is spending time at their country residence Anmer Hall, the banquet will be the only event attended by both Duke and Duchess of Cambridge during the State Visit.

-For the state event, once again trusting her wedding designer, Duchess of Cambridge chose a white gown Alexander McQueen gown for the night.
+For the state event, once again trusting her wedding designer, The Duchess of Cambridge chose a white gown Alexander McQueen gown for the night.
 Catherine was emitting British regalness and Princess vibes with typical Kate style having fitted bodice and floor-sweeping skirt.

 The lace ruffled gown featured tiered panels, sweetheart neckline and cap sleeves with slightly off-shoulder detailing.
 The white colour made the new regalia of Duchess popped out showing the new status she recently acquired.